Carrier aggregation: Types of carrier aggregation

 There is no difference between these three cases from a baseband perspective.
-However, the complexity from an RF point of view is increased in the case inter-band carrier aggregation.
+However, the complexity from a radio frequency (RF) point of view is increased in the case inter-band carrier aggregation.

 Applications

 UMTS/HSPA+

 The channel bandwidth for UMTS/HSPA+ is about 3.8 MHz with a carrier spacing of 5 MHz.
 Carrier aggregation is also called Dual Cell in the context of UMTS/HSPA+.

 Through carrier aggregation (part of the UMTS extension HSPA+) two downlink carriers may be assigned to one user since Release 8.
 Release 10 supports four-carrier aggregation and eight-carrier-aggregation is supported since Release 11.
 3GPP standardized carrier aggregation for HSPA+ for the uplink for up to two component carriers since Release 9.

 LTE/LTE-Advanced

 LTE supports since its first release channel bandwidths of 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz and 20 MHz.
 Since LTE-Advanced Rel.
 10 any two channels (of possibly different bandwidths) may be aggregated and be assigned to a single user.
 A difference between two aggregated 10 MHz component carriers and a single ordinary 20 MHz channel is that in the case of carrier aggregation the control information is transmitted on both component carriers.

 LTE Advanced with carrier aggregation allows Gigabit LTE.
 This is made possible through higher-order modulation (256QAM), carrier aggregation and 4x4 MIMO.
 Since LTE Release 10 up to 5 component carriers may be aggregated, allowing for transmission bandwidths of up to 100 MHz.
 Using five aggregated component carriers, MIMO and 256QAM allows theoretical data rates of up to 2 gigabits per second.
 A management architecture that can aggregate particular systems, networks, and terminals in view of better managing the collection of available resources on a heterogeneous system level, taking into account all systems', networks', and terminals' traffic requirements and technical capabilities is considered for LTE-A system with potential deployment to 5G networks.